SEARCH

 And it’s not just the plants themselves.

-Night lighting can also have an impact on pollinators and on other insects and animals that feed off the plants.
+Night lighting can also have an impact on pollinators and other insects and animals that feed on plants.

-• Birds exposed to artificial lights can become distressed and lose sleep; they may wake earlier in the day, and lay their eggs earlier in the season too far ahead of available food for their young.
+- Birds exposed to artificial lights can become distressed and lose sleep; they may wake earlier in the day and lay their eggs earlier in the season too far ahead of available food for their young.
+Artificial lights also interfere with their (nocturnal) ability to hunt at night.

-We’ve all seen how lights can completely distract moths while they fly obsessively against them and eventually die.
+We’ve all discussed how lights can completely distract moths while they fly obsessively against them and eventually die.
+This explains more on why moths are an important part of nature.

 Blue and white lights are particularly disruptive to sea life including fish, frogs, and turtles.

 The lists go on and on.
-I’d suggest diving into the research if you want more examples.
-There are countless examples and it’s really alarming.
+With so many animal species active at night, there are thousands of examples.
+I’d suggest diving into the research if you want to learn more and join others who are working to reduce this problem.

 So yes, the entire ecosystem can be affected by bright night-time lighting.
 The long-term consequences are not yet clear but it’s not looking good.

-While dimly glowing garden lights are likely not adding significantly to the problem (compared to the mass of other lights used at night), light pollution is an issue to be aware of.
+While dimly glowing garden lights are likely not adding significantly to the problem (compared to the mass of other lights used at night), light pollution is an issue.

 Outdoors